 When reading messages, care must be taken to check for IO errors.
 If any IO error occurs in reading any part of a message, the message should be thrown out.
 After using any of the macros described below for reading messages, the IceValidIO macro can be used to check if an IO error occurred on the connection.
 After an IO error has occurred on an ICE connection, all read operations will be ignored.
-For further information, see section 13, "Error Handling."
+For further information, see Chapter 13, Error Handling.

-Bool IceValidIO(ice_conn) IceConn ice_conn;
+''' Bool IceValidIO( ice_conn);